austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 * **attached mode** (`-Dexecution.attached=true`): The `kubernetes-session.sh` stays alive and allows entering commands to control the running Flink cluster.
   For example, `stop` stops the running Session cluster.
-  Type `help` for seeing all the supported commands.
+  Type `help` to list all supported commands.

 In order to re-attach to a running Session cluster with the cluster id `my-first-flink-cluster` use the following command: